Yamileth Mercado: Professional career

 In 2020 Yamileth defeated Irasema Rayas by TKO on the round number 4.
 Then she defended her super bantamweight title against Alejandra Guzmán and Angelica Rascón winning both fight via unanimous decision.

 In 2021 Yamileth went up to featherweight to face the champion Amanda Serrano for both of her titles on the Jake Paul vs. Tyrone Woodley undercard, however after a close match Amanda took the victory via unanimous decision.

 Mercado made a successful seventh defense of her WBC super bantamweight title against Ramla Ali at Footprint Center in Phoenix, Arizona on June 29, 2024, winning by unanimous decision.

-She faced faced IBF and WBO female super-bantamweight champion Ellie Scotney in a championship unification at Madison Square Garden in New York City, New York on 11 July 2025, losing by unanimous decision.
+She faced IBF and WBO female super-bantamweight champion Ellie Scotney in a championship unification at Madison Square Garden in New York City, New York on 11 July 2025, losing by unanimous decision.